-- i.
-Examination of documents, datasets, and supporting evidence provided by PIL for Section A and B of the BRSR, covering all nine BRSR principles, including Essential and Leadership Indicators, as well as the nine attributes listed in Annexure I - Format of BRSR Core (non-financial disclosures). - ii.
-Evaluation of disclosures related to Management Approach and performance indicators. - 2.
-Stakeholder Interviews - Conducted interviews with key representatives, including data owners, process managers, and decision-makers across various departments. - ii.
-Reviewed PIL's approach to stakeholder engagement and materiality determination to validate qualitative statements included in the Integrated Annual Report. - iii.
+- Examination of documents, datasets, and supporting evidence provided by PL, for Section A and B of the BRSR, covering all nine BRSR principles, including Essential and Leadership Indicators, as well as the nine attributes listed in Annexum I - Format of BRSR Core (non-financial disclosures). - ii.
+Evaluation of disclosures related to Management Approach and performance indicators.

+2. Stakeholder Interviews

+- Conducted interviews with key representatives, including data owners, process managers, and decision-makers across various departments. - Reviewed PL's approach to etakeholder engagement and materiality determination to validate qualitative statements included in the integrated Annual Report. - ill.
 Interviews were conducted through both onsite visits and remote assessments, as applicable. - 3.
-Process and System Assessment - Review of systems and processes for: - Implementing ESG and sustainability-related policies, as described in the BRSR; and - Collecting, managing, and reporting both quantitative data and qualitative information for the reporting period. - ii.
+Process and System Assessment - 6.
+Review of systems and processes for: - a) Implementing ESG and sustainability-related policies, as described in the BRSR; and - b) Collecting, managing, and reporting both quantitative data and qualitative information for the reporting period. - 8.
 Assessment of the internal controls supporting data accuracy, traceability, and consistency. - 4.
-Reporting Framework Adherence - i.
-Verified PIL's adherence to reporting requirements under: - SEBI's BRSR guidelines, and - GRI Standards
+Reporting Framework Adherence - L. Verified PL's adherence to reporting requirements under: - a) SEBI's BRSR guidelines, and - b) GRI Standards.

-TUVI evaluated the GRI-based disclosures against the following GRI principles: Stakeholder Inclusiveness, Materiality, Responsiveness, Completeness, Neutrality, Relevance, Sustainability Context, Accuracy, Reliability, Comparability, Clarity, Timeliness.
-This methodology enabled TUVI to provide a balanced and evidence-based assurance on the information disclosed, while maintaining alignment with ISAE 3000 (Revised) standards for non-financial assurance.
+TUVI evaluated the GRI-based disclosures against the following GRI principles: Stakeholder Inclusiveness, Materiality, Responsiveness, Completeness, Neutrality, Relevance, Sustainability Centext, Accuracy, Reliability, Comparability, Clarity, Timeliness.
+This methodology enabled TUVI to provide a balanced and evidence-based assurance on the information disclosed, while maintaining alignment with ISAE 2000 (Revised) standards for non-financial assurance.